Ada-Lungu/Study-O/README.md

 The strategies used incorporate security measurements against most common types of attacks, such as XSS (Cross-site Scripting), SQL injections, Brute-force Attacks.
-The solutions include using a secured encrypted communication, secured authentication and session managemnet, user input validation and sanitization and other overall security approaches.
+The solutions include using a secured encrypted communication, secured authentication and session managemnet, user input validation and sanitization, and other overall security approaches.

 Study-O is a communication platform for students and professors.
 The application supports the creation of shared workspaces, managed by an administrator(professor) and accesed by numerous users.